Alvin is capable of the following:

-During any given dive, the percentage of time actually spent on the bottom or at desired depths depends upon the amount of time it takes to travel to and from that depth.
-We generally transit in water column at an average of ~ 32-33m per minute; and so calculating total transit duration with 30-35 minutes for every 1000m of depth yields a rough estimate of total working time on the bottom.
+During any given dive, the percentage of time actually spent on the bottom or at desired depths depends on the amount of time it takes to travel to and from that depth.
+We generally transit the water column at an average of ~40 meters per minute, so calculating total transit duration with 25 minutes for every 1,000 meters of depth yields a rough estimate of total working time on the bottom.

 Dive duration may also be affected by the need to perform launch and recovery operations during daylight hours in all but the best of weather conditions.
 Additionally, deteriorating weather conditions may require the early termination of a dive, as may any malfunction which could affect safety or the continuation of operations.
 The Expedition Leader, with advice from the Pilot and Surface Controller, is responsible for making decisions based on these factors.